 I wanted to raise the level of the gearbox by 2.5" to bring my wheels level again.
 This would also raise the height of the engine, making it look meaner.
-This is also the most you can move the gearbox upwards without having to take the shift rod out of the centre tunnel and mount it on top, which is an ugly modification.
+This is also the most you can move the gearbox upwards without having to take the gearshift rod out of the centre tunnel and mount it on top, which is an ugly modification.

 To achieve this, four things need to be done.